Doris Teresita Flores Lujan

 Doris Teresita Flores Lujan, of Inalåhan, died on Sept.
 22 at the age of 74.
-Mass is being prayed nightly at 6 p.m. on weekdays; 5 p.m. on Saturdays; and 8 a.m. on Sundays, at San Isidro Church, Malojloj.
-Viewing and last respects will be held from 1:30-3 p.m. on Oct.
+Viewing and last respects will be from 1:30 to 3 p.m.
+Oct.
 5 at Our Lady of Peace Memorial Chapel, Windward Hills, Yona.
 Mass of Christian Burial will be offered at 11 a.m. at San Isidro Church, Malojloj.
-Interment Services will follow immediately at Our Lady of Peace Memorial Gardens, Windward Hills, Yona.
+Interment services will follow immediately at Our Lady of Peace Memorial Gardens in Windward Hills, Yona.

 Doris Teresita Flores Lujan